Trade Act 2021

 Overview

-This Trade Bill amendment focuses on ensuring that the UK does not enter into trade agreements with countries committing genocide or other serious human rights abuses.
-It establishes processes for parliamentary scrutiny and potential action if such violations are identified.
+This Trade Bill amendment focuses on ensuring that future UK trade agreements comply with international human rights obligations and do not involve countries committing genocide or crimes against humanity.
+The amendment establishes a process for parliamentary scrutiny and potential action against trade agreements with states accused of such serious violations.

 Description